 Get enough sleep

 One of the major complaints of most medical students is they don’t get enough sleep.
 Aside from classes and internships, you have to review lessons, read hundreds of pages, and more.
 However, sleep is vital for your physical and mental functions.
-It’s essential that you hit the sack and get a full night of restful and restorative sleep regularly—at least seven hours each night, according to the Centers for Disease Control and Prevention.
+It’s essential to hit the sack and get a full night of restful and restorative sleep regularly—at least seven hours of shut-eye each night, according to the Centers for Disease Control and Prevention.

 Quick rest tips